Gone Fishin’ (2012)

 The rumor table is good but probably but is unlikely to be very helpful to the adventurers as they set out up the river in search of the famed Giant Pike, encountering bootleggers and dejected adventurers along the way!
 The random encounters do so much to sell the atmosphere of Gone Fishin; Halfling troupers, peddlers, drunk dwarves looking for halfling peddlers to lynch.
 There is a genuine sense of folksy joy to be found on the road that is conveyed pitch perfectly.

-The adventure assumes adventurers will probably seek to travel along the river but provides random encounters (for both the civilized lands, the forest beyond the borders and the river) to generate sufficient gameplay.
+The adventure assumes adventurers will probably seek to travel along the river but provides random encounters (for both the civilized lands, the forest beyond the borders and the river) to generate sufficient gameplay if they stray from the beaten path.

 Beyond the borders of the kingdom civilisation ends and you enter a place of faerytale whimsey.
 Leprechauns.
 Nixies.
 The Wee Folk!
 You see a red stag with 9 foot antlers, whaddya do!
 Creepy swamps with spiders.
 Two knights stranded on a tiny islet in the centre of the river while an old man on the shore watches with wry disapproval.
 A stretch of the forest is all dead and stripped of bark, do you proceed within?